 Dr. Michael S. Urdea has served as a director of the Company since February 8, 2013.
 Dr. Urdea founded and is a Partner for Halteres Associates, a biotechnology consulting firm.
-He also founded and served as Chief Executive Officer of Tethys Bioscience, a proteomics-based diagnostics company involved in preventative personalized medicine.
-Additionally, Dr. Urdea is a founder and the Chairman of Catalysis Foundation for Health, an organization addressing gaps in global healthcare caused by inefficiencies in disease diagnosis and monitoring.
-He serves as an expert consultant to the life sciences industry and is on the scientific advisory boards and boards of directors of a number of biotechnology, diagnostics, venture capital and philanthropic organizations.
+He also founded and served as Chief Executive Officer of Tethys Biosciences, a proteomics-based diagnostics company involved in preventative personalized medicine.
+Additionally, Dr. Urdea is a founder and the Chairman of Catalysis Foundation for Health, an organization addressing gaps in global healthcare caused by inefficiencies in disease diagnostics and monitoring.
+He serves as an expert consultant to the life sciences industry and is on the scientific advisory boards and boards of directors of several biotechnology, diagnostics, and philanthropic organizations.
 Prior to his current business activities, Dr. Urdea founded the Nucleic Acid Diagnostics group at Chiron Corporation, and with colleagues, invented branched DNA molecules for amplification of signal in nucleic acid complexes.
 Application of this technology resulted in the first commercial products for quantification of human hepatitis B, hepatitis C, and human immunodeficiency viruses (HBV, HCV, and HIV, respectively).
 He then became business head of the Molecular Diagnostics Group and Chief Scientific Officer at Bayer Diagnostics.
-He continues to serve as a diagnostics industry, product development and scientific advisor to the Bill and Melinda Gates Foundation, acted as co-chair of two of the Grand Challenges grant review committees, and served as a member of its Diagnostic Forum.
+He continues to serve as a diagnostic industry, product development and scientific advisor to numerous organizations and companies.
+He has also worked with the Bill and Melinda Gates Foundation as co-chair of two of the Grand Challenges grant review committees and served as a member of its Diagnostic Forum heading the Technology Committee.
 Dr. Urdea is an author on nearly 200 peer-reviewed scientific publications, nearly 300 abstracts and international scientific presentations, and more than 100 issued and pending patents.
 He received his BS in Biology and Chemistry from Northern Arizona University in Flagstaff and his Ph.D. in Biochemistry from Washington State University.
+In 2022, he also received an honorary Ph.D. from Northern Arizona Univers

 Mr. Vito J. Mangiardi has served as a director of the Company since July 2012.
 Mr. Mangiardi is an accomplished senior executive with proven experience as a President, CEO and COO in the Life Sciences and Bio-Energy product and service sectors.
 He is a strong P&L performer and corporate strategist in General Management, Operations, Sales/Marketing, and Science.
 Mr. Mangiardi has held positions as a Research Chemist for Bio-Rad Laboratories, Inc.; Sales & Marketing Director for Baxter Travenol, Inc.; Executive VP and COO for Quintiles Transnational Corp.; President and CEO of Diagnostics Laboratories, Inc., Clingenix, Inc., and Bilcare, Inc.; and President of AAI Pharma, Inc. More recently he was the COO/Deputy Director of Operations and Production at the University of California Lawrence Berkeley National Laboratory Joint Genome Institute.
 Mr. Mangiardi has experience with three start-ups, two midsize, and several mature companies, and has international experience leading and managing organizations on four continents.
 He has vast experience in leading alliances, acquisitions, due diligence, and post-acquisition assimilation.
 Mr. Mangiardi has been on the Board of Directors of three companies and has proven success in working with both national and international investment groups to raise funds.
+Mr. Mangiardi as BS in Biology/Chemistry from Eastern Illinois University and two MBA degrees from Golden Gate University - in General Management and in Marketing.
 Mr. Mangiardi is listed as an inventor in four patents and various publications in protein separation techniques in the area of metabolism, thyroid, anemia/hematology and cancer, and is a member of numerous professional organizations.
 Mr. Mangiardi is the founding partner, President and CEO of Marin Bay Partners, LLC (MBP), a consulting firm focused on life sciences, pharmaceutical development and clinical diagnostics.